310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Chiaki %}
 That’s exactly why it’d be wrong of us to make them overspend for us.

-Besides, we’ll be wearing these outfits all throughout this sleepover par-- this training camp, so it’ll end up biting us in the rear if we ruin them.
+Besides, we’ll be wearing these outfits all throughout this sleepover par— this training camp, so it’ll end up biting us in the rear if we ruin them.

 Think about it: if you accidentally spill some milk on yourself right on the first day, then you’d have to sleep with the stench later on.
 {% endbubble %}